hphelion/documentation/bindings.fog.object-storage.md

                             {'X-Container-Sync-Key' => 'boogieman'}
                           )

-2. Two-Way sync of containers (from source to target and visa-versa)
+2. Two-Way sync of containers (from source to target and visa-versa):

         # Now, lets do a two way sync between dir and target containers
         # to sync we need to put some metadata on the source and target containers